 - The Trial Lawyer (a publication of San Francisco Trial Lawyers Association); and others.

-After relinquishing her CSR license in 2008, she began offering internships for advanced court reporting students in mock depositions and mock trials at law firms, BerkeleyLaw, private organizations, high schools, and San Francisco Trial Lawyers Association’s annual mock trial competition, in collaboration with law firm and corporate administrators, trial lawyers, high school instructors, and law school professors.
+After relinquishing her CSR license in 2008, she began offering reporter-of-record apprenticeships for advanced court reporting students in mock depositions and mock trials at law firms, BerkeleyLaw, private organizations, high schools, and San Francisco Trial Lawyers Association’s annual mock trial competition.

-Students from Bay Area cities as well as throughout the state and from as far away as the East Coast participate at these mock events to experience being The Reporter of Record.
+Students from Bay Area cities as well as throughout the state and from as far away as the East Coast register to experience being THE REPORTER.
 These mock depositions and mock trials are win-win experiences for all participants: law students, attorneys, judges, court reporting students and court reporters.
 See Reporting Internships and Consulting pages for more details.

 Ana’s interns gain confidence and achieve a deep understanding of the legal, ethical and professional responsibilities of working reporters.
-These practical skills events, combined with her coaching and 5 Golden Rules to Steno Mastery course, based on her e-book, 0-225: Your Guide to Writing Mastery, assist students and new reporters to overcome obstacles to achieving mastery in their chosen field.
+These practical skills events, combined with her coaching and 5 Golden Rules to Steno Mastery course, based on her e-book, 0-225: Your Guide to Writing Mastery, assist students and new reporters in overcoming obstacles to achieving mastery in their chosen field.